28 Fun Things To Do in Melbourne at Night

 This list, of course, barely touches the breadth of what we have to offer here in Melbourne, but they’re starting points for a good night out!

 If you were born before technology exploded, then you probably remember the wonder and excitement of drive-in theatres.
-There’s just something about watching a movie under the stars that even the most luxurious cinema can’t match.
+There’s just something special about watching a movie under the stars that even Gold Class can’t match.

 Just remember that most of the cinemas aren’t open in the colder months, and understandably so – it’s just too hard to focus on the movies when you’re shivering!